 He would introduce her to his family—and if nothing else—for once and for all—Faye would know who he truly cherished—and with whom he was truly finished.

 Faye would grow terribly jealous, he knew in his heart, and possibly try to intervene—but he had no choice, he had to show Eva how he truly genuinely felt.

-(Author’s Note: If you are enjoying The Silverskin, you can buy the 400 Page Revised & Expanded 10th Anniversary Edition Paperback here.
+(Author’s Note: If you are enjoying The Silverskin, you can buy the full 400 page Revised & Expanded 10th Anniversary edition paperback here.
 Forever Yours In French’s Forest, Rian Torr)